-As from 1 March 2010, the claim must be based on the actual distance travelled as supported by a log book and the deemed kilometres method may no longer be used.
+As from 1 March 2010, the claim must be based on the actual distance travelled as supported by a log book.

-The deduction in respect of business travel is limited to the allowance granted and may be determined according to actual expenditure incurred or on a deemed cost per kilometre basis in terms of the table below.
+The deduction in respect of business travel is limited to the allowance granted and may be determined using actual expenditure incurred or on a deemed cost per kilometre basis in accordance with the table below.

 The cost of the vehicle includes VAT but excludes finance costs.
-Where actual expenditure is used the value of the vehicle is limited to R480 000 (2011 : R400 000) for purposes of calculating wear and tear, which must be spread over seven vears
+Where actual expenditure is used the value of the vehicle is limited to R560 000

+(2014: R480 000) for purposes of calculating wear and tear, which must be spread over seven years.

-The finance costs are also limited to a debt of R480 000 (2011: R400 000).
+The finance costs are also limited to a debt of R560 000 (2014: R480 000).
 In the case of a leased vehicle, the instalments in any year of assessment may not exceed the fixed cost component in the table.